Hyperbolic Network Latent Space Model with Learnable Curvature: Estimation Procedure

 \section{Estimation Procedure}

-We propose to estimate the model parameters by minimizing the negative log-likelihood function:
+We estimate the model parameters by minimizing the negative log-likelihood function:

 where $\Theta_{ij} = \Arc(-z_i^T \Lambda z_j) / \sqrt{K}$.
 This optimization problem associated with both $K$ and $Z$ is challenging due to the non-convex function form and the constraints on $Z$.
 To address these challenges, we develop a gradient-based optimization algorithm outlined in \Cref{alg:mgd_gd}.
 In each iteration, the algorithm updates $K$ with Gradient Descent (GD) and updates $Z$ with Manifold Gradient Descent (MGD) simultaneously.
-Since the effective sample sizes when calculating the gradients of $K$ and $Z$ are different, we propose to use different step sizes $\eta_K$ and $\eta_Z$ in the algorithm.
+We propose using different step sizes for updating $K$ and $Z$ to ensure stability, with each step size normalized by the effective sample sizes when calculating the corresponding gradients.
+In particular, we choose $\eta_K = O(K^0/ n^2)$ and $\eta_Z = O(1 / n)$, respectively.
+Notably, our numerical results show that this choice of $\eta_K$ also prevents the updated $K$ from being negative and invalid in \Cref{alg:mgd_gd}.

 Utilizing Riemannian optimization techniques \citep{nickel2018learning}, MGD directly updates latent positions along the gradient direction on the hyperboloid manifold.
 Outlined in \Cref{alg:mgd_alone}, MGD first derives the direction of the steepest descent from the Euclidean gradient and then calculates the Riemannian gradient on the tangent space $\mathcal{T}_z = \{x\in \mathbb{R}^{d+1} | x^T \Lambda z = 0\}$ with projection mapping \eqref{eq:proj_mapping}.
 In the second step, MGD updates the latent position along the geodesic on $\mathbb{H}_d^{-K}$ with the Riemannian gradient direction, using the exponential map \eqref{eq:exp_mapping}.
 Note that steps 4 and 5 inside the for-loop can be updated with parallel computing to accelerate computation.